How to make a hearty and delicious Irish potato soup.

 The key to making this soup delicious is using the right potatoes.
 Some of the best potatoes for Irish potato soup include Yukon Gold, redskin, or fingerling potatoes.
 These potatoes are all relatively small in size and have a smooth, creamy texture when cooked.

-To make the perfect Irish Potato Soup you need to choose potatoes which have a high starch content.
+To make the perfect Irish Potato Soup, you must choose potatoes with a high starch content.

 Traditionally Irish Potato Soup used potatoes to thicken the soup.
 There is no need for flour or any other form of starch to thicken this soup so it is perfect for Celiacs or those with Gluten Intolerance.